mvtavares/fabric-k8s/docs/KUBERNETES.md

 - The blockchain is contained within a single Kubernetes `Cluster`.
 - Blockchain services (nodes, orderers, chaincode, etc.) reside within a single `Namespace`.
 - Each organization maintains a distinct, independent `PersistentVolumeClaim` for TLS certificates, local MSP, private data, and transaction ledgers.
+Some vendores does not support sharing PVCs between pods.
+For example, in DigitalOcean, you need to configure a nfs-server to support ReadWriteMany Volume Claims.
+See: https://www.digitalocean.com/community/tutorials/how-to-set-up-readwritemany-rwx-persistent-volumes-with-nfs-on-digitalocean-kubernetes-pt

 - Smart Contracts rely exclusively on the [Chaincode-as-a-Service](https://hyperledger-fabric.readthedocs.io/en/latest/cc_service.html) and [External Builder](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html) patterns, running in the cluster as Kube `Deployments` with companion `Services`.
 - An HTTP(s) `Ingress` and companion gateway application is required for external access to the blockchain.